Abdul Hakku Nediyodath: NorthEast United

 In July 2017, Northeast United FC picked Abdul Hakku in 2017–18 ISL Players Draft as their 12th pick.
-He won the Emerging Player Award in his debut match against Jamshedpur FC on November 18, 2017.
+He won the Emerging Player Award in his debut match against Jamshedpur FC on 18 November 2017.

 Kerala Blasters FC

 In 2018, it was announced that Hakku's Hometown club Kerala Blasters FC signed him.
 However he wasn't a first choice player and didn't get many games with the club.
-He played 2 games coming on as a substitute on both occasions in the 2018–19 Indian Super League season.
+He played 2 games coming on as a substitute on both occasions in the 2018–19 Indian Super League.

 During the 2019–20 season, Hakku became the first choice during some matches as the team were struggling due to injury problems.
 He made a total of 5 appearances for the club during the season.

 On 29 July 2020, it was announced that Hakku has extended the contract with the Blasters till 2023.
 On 27 December, he scored his first ever goal for the Blasters against Hyderabad FC in the 29th minute, where the Blasters won the game 2–0.

 Hakku was included in the Kerala Blasters squad for the 2021 Durand Cup, and played his first match against Indian Navy on 11 September, where he was injured within the first 15 minutes, but the Blasters won the match 1–0 at full-time.
-He played his first match in the 2021–22 Indian Super League season against SC East Bengal on 12 December as a substitute for Enes Sipovic, which ended in a 1–1 draw.
+He played his first match in the 2021–22 Indian Super League against SC East Bengal on 12 December as a substitute for Enes Sipovic, which ended in a 1–1 draw.